YahooArchive/mojito-shaker/docs/shaker_starting.rst

 Within a Mojito application root folder:

-* Edit application.json to configure the mojitDirs and the HTMLFrame so that it looks like:
+* Edit application.json to configure and use the ShakerHTMLFrame.
+It looks like:

 ::

     [
         {
             "settings": [ "master" ],
-            "mojitsDirs": ["mojits","node_modules/mojito-shaker/mojits"],
             "specs": {
                 "htmlframe": {
                     "type": "ShakerHTMLFrame"